tarwn/lessthandot-hugo/blogs/content/posts/2011-07-03-what-i-have-read-so.md

 8) [Night Shift][9] by Stephen King

 Short stories, you probably know some of them like Children of the Corn or Graveyard Shift.
-Some interesting stories, I liked this book, I don&#8217;t really think you can go wrong with a Stephen King book.
+Some interesting stories, I liked this book, I don't really think you can go wrong with a Stephen King book.

 9) [Zombie Spaceship Wasteland][10] by Patton Oswalt